-SUPERINTENDENTS: Christina Conner ASSISTANT SUPERINTENDENTS: Joshua Conner, Brandi & Caleb LaFond, Lizzy Vajnar
+SUPERINTENDENTS: Christina Conner and Brandi Lafond ASSISTANT SUPERINTENDENTS: Joshua Conner, Caleb Lafond and Lizzy Vainar

-1. Register your entries into the fairentry.com system by the Fair entry deadline.
-Check in items on Monday, July 18, 3 - 7 p.m.
-Schedule a time before the Fair to visit with a judge on Tuesday, July 19.
-If a 4-H'er cannot attend judging, attach a note card explaining how the article was planned and made.

-2. Type of exhibit in this division is open to notebooks, posters, picture story, display boards, etc. Maximum exhibit size is 2' x 3'.
+- 1. Register your entries into the fairentry.com system by the Fair entry deadline.
+Check in items on Monday, July 17, 3-7 p.m.
+Schedule a time before the Fair to visit with a judge on Tuesday, July 18.
+If a 4-H'er cannot attend judging, attach a note card explaining how the article was planned and made. - Exhibits will release from 8:00-9 a.m. on Sunday, July 23. - 2.
+Type of exhibit in this division is open to notebooks, posters, picture story, display boards, etc. Maximum exhibit size is 2' x 3'.
 (Notebooks may be a journal showing habitat development, bird watching tips, information on endangered species or any in-depth study in the wildlife area.
 The display might include different flies the exhibitor has, or different fish found in the exhibitor's county, etc.) See scorecard in the Notebook/Poster /Display division.

-3. Name, county, age and year in project should be in a prominent location on the exhibit.

-4. Care should be taken to select durable materials that will withstand county fair conditions.

-\Class 1 Notebook - contents pertain to some phase, results, story or information about the wildlife project.

-\Class 2 Promotional Poster - must be related to something learned in the wildlife project.
-Posters are not to be larger than 22" X 28".

-\Class 3 Educational Display - must be directly related to the wildlife project.
-Maximum tri-fold size is 3' x 4'.

-\Class 4 Taxidermy/Tanning Exhibit.
+- 3. Name, county, age and year in project should be in a prominent location on the exhibit. - 4.
+Care should be taken to select durable materials that will withstand county fair conditions. - Class 1 Notebook contents pertain to some phase, results, story or information about the wildlife project. - Class 2 Promotional Poster must be related to something learned in the wildlife project.
+Posters are not to be larger than 22" X 28". - Class 3 Educational Display must be directly related to the wildlife project.
+Maximum tri-fold size is 3' x 4'. - Class 4 Taxidermy/Tanning Exhibit.
 Should include an attachment that shows the work in progress through photos with captions, or a detailed journaling of the process.